samohiani/Hangman/README.md

 # Hangman
-A short game on Hangman
+A short game on Hangman\n
-Where you guess a word by inputting letters before your hangman is hanged :0
+\nWhere you guess a word by inputting letters before your hangman is hanged :0